next-theme/theme-next-docs/source/docs/theme-settings/custom-pages.md

 {% tabs calendar %}
 <!-- tab Adding Schedule Page → -->
-In your terminal emulator, change to Hexo site dir.
+Change to {% label info@site root directory %} in your terminal.
 Use `hexo new page schedule` to create a new `schedule` page:
 ```bash
 $ cd hexo-site
 $ hexo new page schedule